Partitioning a graph into degenerate subgraphs: Hardness for large maximum degree

-Case 3: $p, q \geq 2$.
+\textit{Case 3} $p, q \geq 2$.

-By similar arguments as in Cases 1 and 2, it is not difficult to show that a $(X, \C)$ has a satisfying truth assignment with at least one false literal and at least one true literal per clause if and only if $H$ admits a $(p, q)$-partition.
-This implies by Lemma \ref{lem:sat} that deciding whether $H$ has a $(p, q)$-partition with $p, q \geq 2$ is $\mathbb{NP}$-hard.
-This completes Case 3 and thus the proof of the theorem. \end{proof}
+In this case, we reduce from \textsc{NAE-RSAT}.
+More precisely, we must show that a $(X, \C)$ has a satisfying truth assignment with at least one false literal and at least one true literal per clause if and only if $H$ admits a $(p, q)$-partition.
+By Lemma \ref{lem:sat}, deciding whether $H$ has a $(p, q)$-partition with $p, q \geq 2$ is $\mathbb{NP}$-hard.
+Since the arguments are entirely similar to those of Cases 1 and 2, we leave the details to the reader.